forrestjgq/lsp/thread/pwpt/pthread3.md

 This simple program has a few severe failings.
 Although it has the advantage, compared to **alarm\_fork.c** or **alarm\_thread.c**, of using fewer resources, it is less responsive.
 Once **alarm\_thread** has accepted an alarm request from the queue, it sleeps until that alarm expires.
 When it fails to find an alarm request on the list, it sleeps for a second anyway, to allow main to accept another alarm command.
 During all this sleeping, it will fail to notice any alarm requests added to the head of the queue by main, until it returns from sleep.

 This problem could be addressed in various ways.
 The simplest, of course, would be to go back to **alarm\_thread.c**, where a thread was created for each alarm request.
 That wasn't so bad, since threads are relatively cheap.
 They're still not as cheap as the **alarm\_t** data structure, however, and we'd like to make efficient programs-not just responsive programs.
-The best solution is to make use of condition variables for signaling changes in the state of shared data, so it shouldn't be a surprise that you'll be seeing one final version of the alarm program, **alarm\_cond.c**, in [Section 3.3.4](#3.3.4).
+The best solution is to make use of condition variables for signaling changes in the state of shared data, so it shouldn't be a surprise that you'll be seeing one final version of the alarm program, **alarm\_cond.c**, in Section 3.3.4.

-<span id="3.2.2.1"> </span>
 #### 3.2.2.1 Nonlocking mutex locks
 When you lock a mutex by calling **pthread\_mutex\_lock**, the calling thread will block if the mutex is already locked.
 Normally, that's what you want.
 But occasionally you want your code to take some alternate path if the mutex is locked.
 Your program may be able to do useful work instead of waiting.
 Pthreads provides the **pthread\_mutex\_trylock** function, which will return an error status (ebusy) instead of blocking if the mutex is already locked.